architecture-building-systems/CityEnergyAnalyst/euler/README.md

-# Notes on running the sensitivity analysis on the Euler cluster
+# Running the sensitivity analysis on the Euler cluster

-*NOTE*: You need to be an ETH Zurich affiliated person and own a nethz-account for access to the Euler cluster.
+**NOTE**: You need to be an ETH Zurich affiliated person and own a nethz-account for access to the Euler cluster.

+This guide shows you how to run the sensitivity analysis for the demand simulations on the Euler cluster.
+The Euler cluster is a high performance computing (HPC) cluster that uses the IBM Load Sharing Facility (LSF) batch system.
+If your cluster is similar, maybe this guide can also work for you or provide some hints on how to get it to work...

 ## Installation